"Say, good lookin, what brings you out this way

 My coach once told me that figure skating was "a gladiatorial sport"- small figures in large arenas competing in front of huge crowds, their spectators all really there just to see you mess up.
 We may have been wearing tons of make-up and spandex dresses with crystal rhinestones, but that didn't change the fact that we were all tiny, disciplined, cut-throat fighters.

 It was the final weeks of the hardest school year in my career.
 I was struggling against yet another bout of depression.
 Exhausted and hurting, my own body no longer seemed strong enough to get me through.
-So I made myself some armor strong enough to protect me from the pain, delicate enough to make me feel beautiful, and worn-looking enough to remind me that the fight began long before me and shall continue on... until we win.
+So I made myself some armor strong enough to protect me from the pain, delicate enough to make me feel beautiful, and worn-looking enough to remind me that I am still a fighter.

 5 plaster breastplate casts, chicken wire, burlap, artificial flowers, army men, artificial pearls, lace, candy, bottle tops, drink umbrellas, metal hangers (each piece about 2.5 ft by 1.5 ft by .75 ft)